 The adults were followed by the novices dressed like young princes in rich colours, with a paper crown on their head.

-However, as soon as we exited the pagoda, we were reunited with the stars du jour, now each one riding a beautifully decorated horse and accompanied by an umbrella-holding attendant to shield him from the sun.
+However, as soon as we exited the pagoda, we were reunited with the stars du jour, now each one of them riding a beautifully decorated horse and accompanied by an umbrella-holding attendant to shield him from the sun.

 *** Some families followed on foot, others on decorated oxen carts.